CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“SDS §8 directs chemical-resistant gloves for H315 (skin irritation Cat 2).
-The petroleum-distillate solvent base also carries an ACGIH skin designation for aliphatic distillate, kerosene, heavy-aromatic naphtha, and naphthalene — meaning dermal absorption is a documented exposure pathway for this chemistry independent of the irritation classification.”
+“SDS §8 directs gloves for H315 (skin irritation Cat 2).
+The petroleum-distillate solvent base also carries an ACGIH skin designation for aliphatic distillate, kerosene, heavy-aromatic naphtha, and naphthalene · meaning dermal absorption is a documented exposure pathway for this chemistry.
+H315 is irritation (reversible) not corrosion (H314), so the SDS-translated tier is recommended.”

 — Gunk